ibm-cloud-docs/containers/cs_subnets.md

 {:download: .download}
 {:preview: .preview}

-# Configuring subnets and IP addresses for clusters
+# Configuring subnets and IP addresses for classic clusters
 {: #subnets}

 Change the pool of available portable public or private IP addresses for network load balancer (NLB) services by adding subnets to your {{site.data.keyword.containerlong}} cluster.